 What to Expect in Your Classes

-All curriculum courses at SPCC have a related course site in Moodle.
+All curriculum courses at SPCC have a related course site in Canvas.
 The amount and type of activities, files, etc. in each site will depend on the course as well as the delivery method for your particular class.
-All Moodle sites will have a current syllabus, procedure and protocols pertinent to the class, a current schedule, and contact information for your instructor.
+All Canvas sites will have a current syllabus, procedure and protocols pertinent to the class, a current schedule, and contact information for your instructor.

 Computer Skills Needed to Succeed

 A key to being successful in your classes is having the basic computer skills necessary to access information and complete your assignments.
 At a minimum, each student should be able to:

 - Start and shutdown a computer

 - Open and close a web-browser (Google Chrome and Mozilla Firefox are recommended); browse to different web addresses

 - Open and close basic programs such as a Word Processor; create and edit files

 - Save a file to your hard drive, a flash drive, or your SPCC Office 365 Cloud drive

 - Upload files from your hard drive, a flash drive, or your SPCC Office 365 Cloud drive